RetroDECK/RetroDECK/README.md

 ## Do I have to partition or format my disk/sdcard to install it?
 No, partitioning or formatting is note needed at all.
 RetroDECK (differently from AmberELEC, Batocera and others) comes as a flatpak: just install it as any other application and launch it from your desktop or Steam library.

-## Is it available on Windows?
+## Do you support Windows?
 No, RetroDECK doesn't support Windows, but the project is fully open source so you can port it if you wish.
 As an alternative, [Retrobat](http://www.retrobat.ovh/) offers similar functionality (but may not be compatible with RetroDECK's rom paths).

 ## Do you support the Linux Desktop?
 RetroDECK does work if you do some input changes on the Linux Desktop but is not officially supported during the BETA period and there could be other issues.
 But we do plan to support it in the future.